 Q: With the rise of flexible work arrangements, how has the traditional office setup been re-evaluated?

 Gemma: It’s been crucial to review the benefits of both office and remote working.
 Like many companies, we are listening to our people and what they want and adapting to suit.
 It’s been necessary to ensure the office is an effective and appealing place to be.
-Our company culture plays a big part in this; we have a hybrid approach and many team members that work primarily remotely.
+Our company culture plays a big part in this.
+We have a hybrid approach and many team members that work primarily remotely.
 However, we still enjoy a collaborative and social team environment with weekly and monthly time face to face in our new office space and regular social events.
 We work hard as a team, but we make time for fun and relaxation too.

 3. Data-Driven Decision Making